 Each of these applications has been deemed legitimate by at least one court, legislature, and/or government agency in the United States.

-Many patients and loved ones also report that cannabis is useful for treating other conditions, including agitation of Alzheimer's, glaucoma, migraines, opiate addiction, depression, and other debilitating mood disorders.
+Many patients and loved ones also report that cannabis is useful for treating migraines, menstrual cramps, alcohol and opiate addiction, post-traumatic stress disorder (PTSD), depression, and other debilitating mood disorders.

-Cannabis could be helpful for millions of patients in the United States.
-Nevertheless, other than for a single person with special permission from the federal government, medical cannabis remains illegal under federal law!
+Cannabis is being recommended to millions of patients under state laws in the United States.
+Nevertheless, other than a single person with special permission from the federal government, medical cannabis remains illegal under federal law!

-People currently suffering from any of the conditions mentioned above, for whom legal medical options have proven unsafe or ineffective, have two options if they live in one of the states without an effective medical cannabis law:
+People currently suffering from any of the conditions mentioned above, for whom legal medical options have proven unsafe or ineffective, have two options:

 The Controlled Substances Act of 1970 placed all illicit and prescription drugs into five "schedules" (categories).
 Cannabis was placed in Schedule I, defining it as having a high potential for abuse, no currently accepted medical use in treatment in the United States, and a lack of accepted safety for use under medical supervision.